 Best Overall – Motley Fool Stock Advisor

-The Motley Fool’s Stock Advisor is hands down our favorite stock picking service.
-It’s easy to see why – this monthly newsletter has outperformed the S&P 500 by more than 3-fold since it launched in 2002 (363% return vs. 115% for the S&P 500 as of December 2022).
+The Motley Fool’s Stock Advisor remains our top choice among stock picking services.
+The results speak volumes – this monthly newsletter has outperformed the S&P 500 by more than 3-fold since launching in 2002 (363% return vs. 115% for the S&P 500 as of December 2022).

-Stock Advisor has achieved this success by focusing on long-term growth stocks.
-Some of its best picks include Amazon, Costco, and Tesla, all in the days before investors everywhere owned shares of these companies.
-The service recommends buying and holding recommended stocks for at least three years, so this service is best for long-term investors.
+Stock Advisor achieves this performance by targeting long-term growth stocks.
+Among its most successful recommendations are Amazon, Costco, and Tesla – all selected before these companies became household names.
+The service advocates holding recommended stocks for at least three years, making it ideal for long-term investors.

-The Stock Advisor newsletter delivers two ready-to-buy stock picks each month.
-Investors can simply buy the recommended stocks with almost no additional research required.
-In addition, the service maintains a list of five “starter” stocks that investors can add to their portfolio anytime.
-Another monthly “best buy now” list offers five stocks already in the portfolio that are timely re-buys.
+Each month, the Stock Advisor newsletter provides two ready-to-buy stock picks.
+Investors can simply purchase the recommended stocks with minimal additional research.
+Additionally, the service maintains a “starter stock” list of five companies investors can add anytime, plus a monthly “best buy now” list featuring five timely re-purchase opportunities from the existing portfolio.

 Stock Advisor costs $199 per year.